Ambient Air Testing and Monitoring

 We can help you plan and carry out ambient air measurements including selecting the proper methods to use; selecting the correct sampling media for the application; calculating the amount of sample to be collected; calculating the required flow rates and sampling time; providing method reporting limits; providing the necessary sampling equipment and instructions; providing the sampling media along with all documentation (Chain of Custody, Sampling Procedures, Sampling Log sheets, etc) and additional supplies such as containers, vials or bottles; providing custom spiking solutions for field testing and audit purposes; providing analysis following agency or custom methods; and providing you with the final data package including QA/QC reports and Electronic Data when requested Deliverables (EDD).

-AAC has extensive ambient air VOC and Carbonyl measurement experience using EPA methods TO-14, TO-15, TO-12, TO-11 and to a lesser degree TO-5 and TO-1 through 3.
+AAC has extensive ambient air VOC and Carbonyl measurement experience using EPA methods TO-14, TO-15, TO-12, TO-11, TO-5, and TO-1 through 3.
 In addition, we have experience with most other TO methods including Phenols measurements using TO-8, and PAHs measurements using TO-13.
 Please see our Analytical Capabilities document for more details of what ambient air services we offer.

-AAC has provided support for PAMS agencies for over 15 years following the methods described in the PAMS Technical Assessment Document (TAD) for speciated and Total NMOCs and for speciated Carbonyls.
-Agencies we have supported include the Arizona Department of Environmental Quality (AZDEQ) as well as over ten different counties in the states of California, Florida, Pennsylvania, Missouri, Michigan, and Arizona.
-We are currently involved in providing sampling media and analysis for NMOCs and Carbonyls for at least two PAMS agencies located in California.
+AAC has provided support for PAMS agencies for over 22 years following the methods described in the PAMS Technical Assessment Document (TAD) for speciated and Total NMOCs and for speciated Carbonyls.
+Agencies we have supported include SJVUAPCD, Arizona Department of Environmental Quality (AZDEQ) as well as over ten different counties in the states of California, Florida, Pennsylvania, Missouri, Michigan, and Arizona.
+We are currently involved in providing sampling media and analysis for NMOCs and Carbonyls for at least three PAMS agencies located in California.

-We have extensive expertise with volatile sulfur compounds (VSCs) analysis using a modified version of ASTM D-5504 to achieve a ~1ppbv reporting limit for H2S and other speciated sulfur compounds.
+We have extensive expertise with volatile sulfur compounds (VSCs) analysis using a modified version of ASTM D-5504 to achieve a ~5 ppbv reporting limit for H2S and other speciated sulfur compounds.

-AAC has over ten years of experience in the measurement of ammonia, speciated amines, and organic acids using a variety of solutions and substrates.
+AAC has over 22 years of experience in the measurement of ammonia, speciated amines, and organic acids using a variety of solutions and substrates.

 AAC has participated in several large air pollution studies beginning with the Southern California Ozone Study (SCOS-97), moving on to the Southeast Lake Michigan Ozone Study and continuing to the present with the Los Angeles International Airport/City of Los Angeles study.
 We have managed several large field studies involving measurements of VOCs, Carbonyls, Ammonia, Nitric Acid, SVOCs including PAHs, PM2.5 and PM10 mass, speciated PM components including PAHS, OC/EC/TC, metals, hopanes and steranes, nitrate, sulfate, and other ions, etc. We can provide management and technical planning, sampling media and analysis, QAQC, and report writing for small to large field studies.